Amazon and eBay Images Broken By Photobucket's 'Ransom Demand'

 Re: (Score:2)

-The moral of the story: (Score:2, Insightful)
+The moral of the story: (Score:3, Insightful)

 Your daily reminder of the risks of 'Teh Cloud...'
 (Score:5, Insightful)